Anshu-code-202/MSLearn-Customer-Churn-Prediction/README.md

 ---

 ### 🚀 12.
-(Optional) Deployment
-Planned deployment:

-As a Flask API for serving predictions

-Hosting on Azure App Service or Streamlit as a web interface
+Predict on New Customer Data

+Loaded saved model and encoders

+Created new customer input as dictionary

+Converted to DataFrame

+Applied encoding using saved encoders

+Ensured numeric columns were converted to float

+Predicted churn using the trained model

 ---
 🔗 Resources
 Dataset Source: Telco Customer Churn on Kaggle